 When someone starts having a meltdown, it can be easy to feel anxious and panicked yourself.
 It’s important to keep calm throughout the meltdown so that the individual feels safer while with you.

-Many autism spectrum advocates suggest having a toolkit ready to go in emergencies for any overstimulation while out and about.
-This could include dark sunglasses, a weighted blanket, noise cancelling headphones, wide-brimmed hats, crunchy snacks, and hand wipes or fidget toys.
+Many autism advocates suggest having a toolkit ready to go in emergencies for any overstimulation while out and about.
+This could include dark sunglasses, a weighted blanket, noise-cancelling headphones, wide-brimmed hats, crunchy snacks, and hand wipes or fidget toys.

 Calming strategies for meltdowns